Ambulatory Medicine

 • Center for Primary Care

 The Center for Primary Care (CPC) is located a short 1.5 miles from RIH and is the largest of our continuity clinic sites.
 The CPC is a Patient-Centered Medical Home and a safety net clinic for patients in the surrounding neighborhood.
-We care for a population of patients ages 19 and older, with approximately 80% of patients being either on public insurance of uninsured.
+We care for a population of patients ages 19 and older, with approximately 80% of patients being either on public insurance or uninsured.
 The population is racially, ethnically, and linguistically diverse, with over 60 languages represented.
 The CPC uses a team-based approach to provide comprehensive care to patients utilizing medical assistants, social workers, clinical pharmacists, diabetes educators, nutritionists, RNs, LPNs, nurse care managers, community health workers, and onsite Spanish interpreters.
 Additional resources include onsite psychiatry, onsite specialty care, an onsite laboratory, and a unique team trained to help patients with social determinants of health.
 Residents with their continuity clinic at the CPC can participate in an interdisciplinary comprehensive care clinic to help care for their most complex patients.
 The CPC is also home to various other clinical teaching opportunities including Recovery Clinic, Transitions Clinic, Procedure Clinic, Refugee Clinic, and the Reproductive and Gender Health Clinic which are available to any residents.

 • Fain Clinic